Everything travelers need to know about coronavirus - Local News 8

 The United States has seen widespread cancellations of large events aimed at stemming the spread of coronavirus, and major theme parks are closing their doors.

 On March 12, Disney announced it’s closing Walt Disney World, in Orlando, Florida, as well as its Disneyland resort in California and Disneyland Paris.
-The company also said that it will suspend all new departures with the Disney Cruise Line starting Saturday through the end of the month.
+The company also said that it will suspend departures with the Disney Cruise Line through the end of the month.

-Universal Studios theme parks in Orlando and Los Angeles have also announced plans to temporarily close.

 Some museums in South Korea, Japan and elsewhere have closed temporarily to stem the spread of the virus.